On 1 May 2013, MCC unveiled a new Masterplan for the redevelopment of Lord's.

 The Masterplan includes:

-A new Food “Street” behind the Compton and Edrich Stands to replace the existing Food Village; and
+- A new Food “Street” behind the Compton and Edrich Stands to replace the existing Food Village;

 The Masterplan is divided into two distinct phases.